ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/Documentation.md

 > This should be opened in your browser by default but if it isn't you can navigate to `localhost:8080` or `127.0.0.1:8080`.
 > Use `<ctrl>+C` when you want to stop the web server.
 >
-> Have an explore of the documentation so far and see how your docstrings map onto what is being shown on the web-pages.
+> Have an explore of the documentation so far and see how your docstring(s) map onto what is being shown on the web-pages.
 {: .challenge}

 To make documentation that is less ephemeral you can use the the `-d docs` option to cause all the documentation to be built and then placed into the `docs` folder.
 `pdoc` only supports `html` output, however other auto-documentation packages such as [sphinx](https://www.sphinx-doc.org/en/master/) can write latex (and thus pdf), ePub, man pages, or plain text.

+If you have automatically generated documentation then it you can set up a link between your github repo and a [read the docs ](rtfd.io) site.
+See their [tutorial](https://docs.readthedocs.io/en/stable/tutorial/) on how to do this.

 ## Other forms of documentation

 Compiling all your docstrings into an easy to find and navigate website is great, but this typically does not do a good job of documenting your software project as a whole.
+In fact this is more like describing a public API.
 What is required here is something that deals with the intent of the software, a description of the problem that it is solving, and how users can install and begin to use the software.
 For this you have a few options:
 - a `README.md` in your repository